Şöhrat Söýünow

 Shohrat Agamyradovich Soyunov (Şöhrat Agamyradowiç Söýünow; born 8 March 1992) is a Turkmen professional footballer currently playing for FC Ahal in the Ýokary Liga.
 He is member of the Turkmenistan national team.
 He plays as a centre-back.

 Career

 Club

 He began his career at HTTU Aşgabat.
 With team won the 2014 AFC President's Cup.

 In 2015, he moved to the FC Altyn Asyr.
 In 2016, he was recognized as the best player in the championship of Turkmenistan.

 In 2019, he signed contract with FC Ahal.

 In 2020 he moved to the championship of Malaysia.
 This is his first foreign club in his career.
 On 1 March 2020, Soyunov made his debut in the 2020 Malaysia Super League in a 0–0 draw against Sabah FA.

 On 30 March 2021, it was announced that Söýünow signed a deal with FC Ahal, moving on a free transfer.

 International

-Soyunov made his senior national team debut on 23 March 2011, in an 2012 AFC Challenge Cup qualification match against Taiwan.
+Soyunov made his senior national team debut on 23 March 2011, in a 2012 AFC Challenge Cup qualification match against Taiwan.

 He played for Turkmenistan U22 in 2013 Commonwealth of Independent States Cup.